Tattu R-line battery review: 95C, more punch for your drone

 Tattu R-Line 4s 1300mAh Li-Po battery review

 Frankly, being my first Li-Po review, I didn’t know how to start it.
 I took the Tattu R-line 4s 1300 mAh battery in my hand several times hoping for inspiration.
 Nothing, it was like holding a banal brick.
 Then, I realized that without the Li-Po technology drones could have not evolved this fast.
-The biggest advantage of lithium polymer (LiPo) batteries is that they have about four times the energy density of the nickel-cadmium or nickel-metal hybrid batteries.
+The biggest advantage of lithium polymer (LiPo) batteries is that they have about four times the energy density of nickel-cadmium or nickel-metal hybrid batteries.

-As you probably already noticed, Li-Po batteries have usually 3 ~ 4 marks: number of cells (like 4s), voltage (like 14.8V) discharge rate (like 95C), and charging rate (not always specified).
+As you probably already noticed, Li-Po batteries usually have 3 ~ 4 marks: number of cells (like 4s), voltage (like 14.8V), discharge rate (like 95C), and charging rate (not always specified).

-In order to obtain higher voltage or higher current, Li-Po arrays are made from several cells, serially connected respectively in parallel.
+To obtain higher voltage or higher current, Li-Po arrays are made from several cells, serially connected respectively in parallel.
 Li-Po cells have always 3.7V nominal voltage but can have different storing capacities depending on the size of the cell.

 Tattu R-Line review - Advantage of LiPo batteries